-Melatonin has an important role in sleep—and it may be different than you think.
+Melatonin plays an important role in sleep, but it may not be the one you think.

 If you're among the millions of Americans desperate for a good night's sleep, you may have tried an over-the-counter sleep aid.
-Common ones include medications that contain diphenhydramine (e.g., Unisom, Zzzquil, Tylenol/Advil PM), an antihistamine also found in allergy medications like Benadryl.
-Diphenhydramine is a sedative, which many of us have realized after taking it for allergies and then feeling knocked out at work.
+Sch medications may contain diphenhydramine (e.g., Unisom, Zzzquil, Tylenol/Advil PM), an antihistamine also found in allergy medications like Benadryl.
+Diphenhydramine is a sedative, which many of us have realized only after taking it for allergies and then feeling knocked out at work.

-In fact, the most recent meta-analysis of studies in this area found that melatonin supplements provide about 8 minutes additional sleep per night compared to placebo.
-If you're starved for sleep, anything beats nothing, but for many people 8 minutes is just a drop in the bucket.
+Another common OTC medication often taken for insomnia is melatonin.
+About half of the people who come to me for insomnia treatment are taking melatonin, which suggests that, at least for these individuals, it's not a very effective treatment.
+In fact, the most recent meta-analysis of studies found that melatonin supplements provide about 8 minutes of additional sleep per night compared to a placebo.
+If you're starved for sleep, anything beats nothing, but for many people 8 minutes will be just a drop in the bucket.
 To understand why the effect is so small, let's consider what melatonin is and how it's related to sleep.

 What Is Melatonin?

-Your body produces the hormone melatonin in the pineal gland, a small structure that sits just above the brainstem at the midline of the brain (see figure).
+Your body produces the hormone melatonin in the pineal gland, a small structure that sits just above the brainstem at the midline of the brain (see figure at left).
 The pineal gland is controlled by a center within the hypothalamus—the suprachiasmatic nucleus—that regulates our circadian rhythm.

-Thanks to this roughly 24-hour cycle, our major bodily functions like sleeping, waking, body temperature, hormones, and metabolism are aligned with the cycles of light and dark, as well as with all the activities that coincide with day and night.
-If you've ever been jet lagged, you know how disruptive it is to have your internal cycle and external demands misaligned.
+Thanks to this roughly 24-hour cycle, major bodily functions like sleeping, waking, body temperature, hormones, and metabolism are aligned with the cycles of light and dark, as well as with all the activities that coincide with day and night.
+If you've ever been jet-lagged, you know how disruptive it is to have your internal cycle and external demands misaligned.

-The timing of melatonin release is consistent with its relation to sleep: Very little melatonin is released during the day, with levels rising as the sun goes down and bedtime approaches.
-Melatonin levels peak in the middle of the night, and fall to their daytime lows as we approach our wakeup time (and the sky begins to lighten).
+The timing of melatonin release is consistent with its relation to sleep.
+Very little is released during the day, with levels rising as the sun goes down and bedtime approaches.
+Melatonin levels peak in the middle of the night, and fall to their daytime lows as we approach our wakeup time and the sky begins to lighten.

-Given the increase in melatonin as sleep approaches, it's reasonable to expect that taking extra melatonin would facilitate sleep—especially at the high doses of 3, 5, or even 10 mg often sold in US drug stories (several research studies on melatonin used doses of .1 or .3 mg).
+Given the increase in melatonin as sleep approaches, it's reasonable to expect that taking extra melatonin would facilitate sleep, especially at the high doses of 3, 5, or even 10 mg often sold in drug stories.
+(Several research studies of melatonin used doses of just .1 or .3 mg).
 So why only 8 minutes of additional sleep?